On the Path to 10G: CableLabs Publishes DOCSIS® 4.0 Specification

 Getting back to the lab (which is a lot dryer and warmer than some of the outside plant scenarios where CableLabs has worked), CableLabs is:

-- Hosting lab activities to support the development and interoperability of FDX DOCSIS 3.1 (now DOCSIS 4.0 technology) products
+- Hosting lab activities to support the development and interoperability of FDX DOCSIS (now a part of DOCSIS 4.0 technology) products

 - Bringing back important discoveries from the field testing into the labs to support testing in real-world situations and scenarios.